muna-ai/muna-py/README.md

 Run AI models anywhere.

 ## Installing Muna
 Muna is distributed on PyPi.
 This distribution contains both the Python client and the command line interface (CLI).
-To install, open a terminal and run the following command:
+Run the following command in terminal:
 ```sh
 # Install Muna
 $ pip install --upgrade muna